Swij/5pmod-firmware/README.md

 It is also possible add keybindings to run specific tasks, this is done by adding the task name to the `args` field in the keybinding.

 ### Debugging

+### Tips and tricks
+Add `"files.associations": {"*.overlay": "dts"}` to your settings.json for devicetree highlighting in overlay files.